 bifurcated in 1981,this mission was entrusted to Mary Matha Province,Angamaly(Charithravazhiyil,abook on History of Mary matha province,Angamaly, p.19)The first venture at Sirvel was a starting point to extend the presence of CMC in other areas of Andhra Pradesh in Kurnool and Kadapa districts.
 By the end of 2007 there were seven houses and two of them (Sirvel and Pattikkonda) celebrated their silver jubilee in 2001.
 And it was the desire of the superiors to make Andhra mission into a dependent region.
 This declaration of Carmel Jyothi Region, Kurnool as a dependent region of Mary Matha Province, Angamaly was officially made by the then Superior General Mother Edward on November 14, 2007.
 (Kurnool Chronicle, Vol II, p.
 95) It was a time when the sisters cherished with love and gratitude the years passed where it was under the constant and efficient protection and guidance of mother province, Angamaly.
 The region is ever indebted to the province for what it had been to it and is still in accordance with the counsel and direction of the Provincial Superior and council.

-Carmel Jyothi region has altogether 10 houses at present in Andhra Pradesh in three dioceses such as Kurnool, Kadapa and Shamshabad with 55 permanently opted members, two of them working in Germany and 11 temporarily opted sisters who render their sincere and selfless service to the region, belonging to Angamaly province.
+Carmel Jyothi Region has altogether 10 houses at present, 9 in Andhra Pradesh in three dioceses Kurnool, Kadapa and Shamshabad and 1 in Kerala with 56 permanently opted members, three of them working in Germany and one in Peru and 11 temporarily opted sisters who render their sincere and selfless service to the region, belonging to Angamaly province.
 Education, direct evangelization, social work, healing ministry, Christian formation of the women and children are being undertaken in a variety of forms today by the CMC sisters.